ryanneph/SmallSOCC/README.md

 ### Platform Considerations
 Communicating with serial ports is a bit different on windows and linux.

-In linux, serial comm. is handled by the kernel and accessible using virtual file-like descriptors that typically show as `/dev/ttyACMx` or `/dev/ttyUSBx` depending on your distribution.
+In linux, serial ports are accessed using virtual file-like descriptors that typically show as `/dev/ttyACMx` or `/dev/ttyUSBx`.

 In windows, serial devices are assigned to a COMx ports instead.
-All of this should be relatively invisible since the PySerial package provides a convenient way to list all accessible serial ports regardless of the system.
+All of this should be relatively opaque since the PySerial package provides a convenient way to list all accessible serial ports regardless of the system.

 Every attempt has been made to automatically detect the correct serial device on startup, but if manual specification is necessary, you may feed the your usb hardware ID as an argument to the device initialization function `HWSOC(8, HID=<xxxx:xxxx>)` in `VID:PID` format.
 You can view the detected devices and their HIDs by inspecting the command line warnings after a failure to connect.